-This is a quick introduction to the different types of jobs (called "Collections") and file formats you will encounter through Gengo.
+This is a quick introduction to the different types of translation jobs (called "Collections") and file formats you will encounter through Gengo.

 There are two types of translation jobs:

-- Text collection: source text is displayed in one or multiple text boxes, and the translation is entered next to it or under it
+The source text is displayed in one or multiple text boxes, and the translation is entered next to it or under it.

 2. File Collections

 After clicking over one to see the details page, you can click on the red button as shown below to download the file and start the job.

 File Format Support: